What are your plans for the year ahead? As ideas are formed and goals set, you may picture yourself moving forward in a shiny new vehicle.

 - Pay your loans on time, every time – Setting up automatic payments or payment reminders could help.

-- Don’t get too close to your credit limit – Try to stay within 30 percent of your total limit.
+- Don’t get too close to your credit limit – Try to stay within 30% of your total limit.

 - Only apply for the credit you need – Applying for a lot of credit in a short period of time may suggest to lenders your finances have taken a knock.

-- A long credit history will help your score – The more experience you can show of paying your bills on time, the more creditworthy you may seem.
+- A long credit history will help your score – The more experience you can show in paying your bills on time, the more creditworthy you may seem.

 - Check your credit reports – Look for errors that may harm your credit scores and contact the relevant credit bureau and lender to have any errors corrected.
 You can request a free copy of your report from each of the main credit bureaus, Experian, Equifax and TransUnion, at AnnualCreditReport.com.